Research Projects

-One of the aims of the TMSJ Network is to foster, support and disseminate collaborative research projects in schools.
-Here is one such project that grew out of discussions between three members of the network.
+One of the aims of the TMSJ Network is to foster, support and disseminate collaborative research projects.
+Below are details of two projects that grew out of discussions between members of the network.

 Primary Maths & Social Justice